rodriguezmeza/NagBody_lectures/README.md

 Notes:

-1. There are some pdf files in spanish (sorry!!)
+1. There are some pdf or txt files in spanish (sorry!!)